For further articles on these topics:

 Done voting?
 Thanks, you're the best.
 We hate asking for things, but we non-runners here at WYG just couldn't let one of those running blogs win without putting up a good fight.

 Okay, refocus.
 Celebrities talking about grief, here we go:

 Frank Turner on the Death of Josh Burdette

-If you live in the Baltimore-DC area and go to see live music, even occassionally, you probably know the 9:30 club.
+If you live in the Baltimore-DC area and go to see live music, even occassionally, you probably know the 9:30 Club.
 If you are like me and have many a fond memory there, dating back to high school, you probably remember Josh Burdette.
-He was hard to miss – 6’3″ 300lb guy covered with tattoos and piercings.
-He was a fixture at the club, one of those people you couldn’t imagine not being there.
-In 2013 Josh Burdette died by suicide, a loss that rippled through not just his friends and family, but the community strangers who knew him as a constant presence at the 9:30 club.
-This year Frank Turner released a new album and on it he included his ‘Song to Josh’, a song he wrote for Josh, then performed and recorded at the 9:30 club.
+He was hard to miss: 6'3" 300lb guy covered with tattoos and piercings.
+He was a fixture at the club, one of those people you couldn't imagine not being there.
+In 2013, Josh Burdette died by suicide, a loss that rippled through not just his friends and family, but the community strangers who knew him as a constant presence at the 9:30 Club.
+This year, Frank Turner released a new album and, on it, he included his 'Song to Josh.'
+This is a song he wrote for Josh, then performed and recorded at the 9:30 Club.
 Here is the video of that show, that includes Turner sharing memories of Josh and singing a song that articulates so much of the pain that comes with suicide loss.
-If your cubicle neighbor is offended by the f-bomb, skip his intro and start the video at 1 minute 50 seconds when the song starts.
+If your cubicle neighbor is offended by the f-bomb, skip his introduction and start the video at 1 minute 50 seconds when the song starts.

 Sarah Silverman on Depression and the Death of Her Mom

 So, in this 36 minute interview, probably less than 10 minutes are about her mom's death... but this made this list because